You at 6 weeks pregnant

 Looking after yourself and baby

 Immunisation is important for protecting yourself and your baby during pregnancy.
-Health professionals recommend that you get vaccinated against COVID-19 and influenza if you’re pregnant.
+Health professionals recommend that you get vaccinations against COVID-19 and influenza if you’re pregnant.
 Your GP can tell you more about immunisation during pregnancy.

 Your baby when you’re 6 weeks pregnant

 Overall, your baby looks a bit like a tadpole and is about 5 mm from head to tail.
-On an ultrasound (which isn’t usually done at this stage), your baby looks like a tiny bright dot, with their heart beating quickly and rhythmically.
+On an ultrasound (which isn’t usually done at this stage), your baby looks like a tiny bright dot, with their developing heart beating quickly and rhythmically.

-Here are some other key developments:
+Here are other key developments:

 - Your baby’s heart has begun to beat – about 24 days after conception.